Stages of labour

 Your LMC can help you to decide which approach would be best for you, taking into considering your health, how your pregnancy has progressed and the type of labour and birth you experience.

-Please read our leaflet on the disposal and burial of whenua for more information.
+Please read our leaflet on caring for your whenua [PDF, 765 KB] for more information.